 I hope you’ve enjoyed this tour of my garden.
 If you come to visit, don’t expect perfection.
 There’s probably something living in that messy log pile and untidy bramble patch.
 And as far as I’m concerned, everyone’s welcome here!

-A favourite poem that makes me think of where we live.
+A favourite poem by Thomas Hardy makes me think of where we live.
 We are a mile from the nearest village, on the top of a windswept ridge, in the middle of farming country.

 It faces west, and round the back and sides